Russia: The problem Trump can't escape

 Russia is believed to have tested one such missile in 2014.

-Last week on Friday a US Navy warship in the Black Sea had three encounters with Russian aircraft Friday that were deemed to be unsafe and unprofessional because of how close the Russian planes flew to the US, according to a senior defense official.
+On February 10, a US Navy warship in the Black Sea had three encounters with Russian aircraft Friday that were deemed to be unsafe and unprofessional because of how close the Russian planes flew to the US, according to a senior defense official.

-Moscow pushed back on the allegation Tuesday, with Russian Defense Ministry spokesman Igor Konashenkov telling state media "there has been no incident on February 10th involving flybys of Russian military planes in the Black Sea next to USS Porter."
+Moscow pushed back on the allegation, with Russian Defense Ministry spokesman Igor Konashenkov telling state media there had been no such incident.

-THE TENSION OVER CRIMEA
+THE CRIMEA PENINSULA

 The Trump administration and the Kremlin have already found themselves in back-and-forth commentary over Russia's annexation of Crimea.